 There are a few ways to clear the status, so the user will be able to access the resources as well as the device will be compliant.

-3. You can remove the device from the active policies and consequently, Conditional Access won’t be applied on the device.
+- You can remove the device from the active policies and consequently, Conditional Access won’t be applied on the device – This will not remove the threats presented in the device.
+You need to make sure the threats are removed successfully to reduce the overall risk.

-Device Compliance is paramount, and this piece will prove you how components in the eco-system works hand in hand in-order to close threats in your environment
+Device Compliance is paramount, and this combination will prove you how components in the eco-system works hand in hand in-order to remove threats and reduce risks in your environment.

 Discover more from EMS Route